-Percentage of US population in each category is from the Kaiser Family Foundation compilation of data for 2011 Based on analysis by the Kaiser Commission on Medicaid and the Uninsured and the Urban Institute of the US Census Bureau’s Annual Social and Economic Supplement to the Current Population Survey (CPS ASEC).
+The percentage of US population in each category of the image above is from the Kaiser Family Foundation compilation of data for 2011 and is based on analysis by the Kaiser Commission on Medicaid and the Uninsured and the Urban Institute of the US Census Bureau’s Annual Social and Economic Supplement to the Current Population Survey (CPS ASEC).
 The CPS supplement is the primary source of annual health insurance coverage information in the United States.

 Where more than one kind of insurance was reported, individuals are sorted into only one category of insurance coverage using the following hierarchy:

 - Medicaid: Includes the Children’s Health Insurance Program (CHIP), and those who have both Medicaid and another type of coverage, such as dual eligible who are also covered by Medicare.

 - Medicare: Includes those covered by Medicare only, as well as those covered by Medicare and a private/other source of coverage.

 - Employer: Includes those covered by employer-sponsored coverage either through their own job or as a dependent.

 - Other Public: Includes those covered under the military or Veterans Administration.

 - Individual: Includes those covered by Private Insurance other than employer-sponsored coverage.